jonweiler/jonweiler.github.io/_posts/2016-02-08-plotting-points.md

 ![Land Nav – ID N/S E/S ]({{ site.url }}/images/articles/landnav/5.jpg)

-You have just plotted point: 13S EA 42961 67552.
-You now understand how to breakdown a Grid Zone Designator and why it is used.
+You have just plotted point: 13S EA 42961 67552 - and you now understand how to breakdown a 10 Digit Grid Coordinate and why it is used.

 ![Land Nav – Point Plotted]({{ site.url }}/images/articles/landnav/7.jpg)